Leaflet/Leaflet/docs/_posts/2013-11-18-leaflet-0-7-released-plans-for-future.md

 Another direction I'd like to focus on after releasing 0.7 is **website and documentation improvements**.
 First, Leaflet is begging for **more step-by-step tutorials** (with more advanced features like custom layers, custom controls, etc.), and I'd love to do a docs/tutorials sprint some time in future.
 Second, the presentation could be significantly improved &mdash; adding a prominent visual **showcase** or app gallery, making Leaflet users more prominent with some logos and quotes/testimonials, and updating the layout/design for a more stylish, clean look, etc.

-Hope that gives a good glimpse of the stuff to expect from Leafet in near future, and don't hesitate to ask any questions in comments &mdash; I'll be happy to answer!
+Hope that gives a good glimpse of the stuff to expect from Leaflet in near future, and don't hesitate to ask any questions in comments &mdash; I'll be happy to answer!

 Grab the CDN links or downloads for the new release on the [download page](../../../download.html) as always.
 Be sure to try it out on your apps and report any regressions so that we can patch them up immediately.
 And lets make some nice Twitter buzz about the release as usual!